Compare Account Based Marketing Software (23+ Vendors)

-ABM technology gives marketers the ability to build scalable, personalized campaigns, measure their results against a set of KPIs, and prove revenue contribution.
-But account-based marketing isn’t just a new software platform; it’s a larger strategy that changes the way marketers drive business.
-Instead of filling your top-of-funnel programs with thousands of leads and isolating the most qualified over time, ABM is about identifying the best opportunities up front and dedicating resources to those accounts.
+Instead of filling your top-of-funnel programs with thousands of leads and isolating the most qualified over time, an ABM tool is about identifying the best opportunities up front and dedicating resources to those accounts.
 It also acknowledges that most B2B purchases aren’t made by individual leads, but by a group of decision-makers with different objectives and different reservations.
-Thus, instead of “lead conversion,” the goal of ABM is to create consensus and advocacy among the buying group.

 In the digital age, ABM becomes useful when supported by the right matrix of tools and systems.
 The recent upsurgence of ABM software vendors, in part, explains why so many companies are putting ABM on their agenda.
-But it’s more than hype: according to the 2016 #FlipMyFunnel ABM Benchmark Survey, 71 percent of B2B marketers plan to purchase ABM tools this year.3
+But it’s more than hype: according to the 2016 #FlipMyFunnel ABM Benchmark Survey, 71 percent of B2B marketers plan to purchase ABM tools this year.

 ABM tools help you gather and analyze account data and turn your strategy into a live campaign.
 A well-constructed ABM stack can offer a number of significant benefits for B2B marketers (and salespeople):